fadymedhat/MCLNN-theano/dataset_transformer/README.md

 and the accompanying 12 versions.

 __NOTE:__
-The order of the files should match the structure shown below, since the index generation is dependant on it.
+The order of the files should match the structure shown below in terms of the original clip followed by its augmented variants
+, since the index generation is dependant on it.

  <p align='center'><img height="300"  src='imgs/esc10folderstructureaugmented.png'/></p>